-The price of fruit and vegetables and ways to support the horticultural sector was one of the subjects being discussed at a recent meeting between Professor Cathie Martin, a project leader at the John Innes Centre, and colleagues at the European Parliament.
+The price of fruit and vegetables and ways to support the horticultural sector was one of the subjects being discussed at a recent meeting between Professor Cathie Martin and colleagues at the European Parliament

 The link between diet and health has been a growing passion in the career of Professor Martin who in May was elected as a Fellow of the Royal Society, the 29th scientist in the 108-year history of the John Innes Centre to receive the honour.